 You need to delete all those empty HTML meta tags.

 Lara Swanson at Dyn found these offenders that lead to a higher page load time.

 Want to get started with cleaning your code?
 Here are 3 resources.

 - Clean your dirty HTML and JS at Dirty Markup.

 - Follow these 12 principles for keeping it clean.

-Your developers, website designers and SEOs need to interact with each other and work in tandem to creat a seamless user experience.
+Your developers, web designers and search engine optimization strategists need to interact with each other and work in tandem to create a seamless user experience.

-Even if you’re doing a major site relaunch, your preference shouldn’t be to just meet the deadline, but ather to also maintain your search traffic and engagement levels.
+Even if you’re doing a major site relaunch, your preference shouldn’t be to just meet the deadline, but rather to also maintain your search traffic and engagement levels.

 During their relaunch, Moz experienced an increase in their performance.
-You should aim to be like them by focusing equally on SEO and design.
+You should aim to be like them by focusing equally on search engine optimization and web design.

-Have you committed any of the above design mistakes on your website?
-Do you have any other critical SEO hampering design element in mind?
+Have you committed any of the above web design mistakes on your website?
+Do you have any other critical search engine optimization hampering web design element in mind?